 This course introduces basic concepts in meteorology, including air mass analysis, weather fronts, fog, aircraft icing, thunderstorms, tornadoes, hurricanes, turbulence, and National Weather Service products.
 Meteorology instruction progressively leads students from the basics to the more advanced study of weather chart analysis and forecasting.
 Each topic is discussed in the context of its cause and potential effect on aircraft operations.
 Students must demonstrate their ability to assimilate various weather reports and forecasts to make timely and safe decisions concerning aircraft operations under ever-changing weather conditions.
+Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.

-DT2003 Navigation 2 Credits
+DT2003 Navigation

 This course introduces students to navigational concepts, including map projections, high and low altitude en route charts, and arrival and departure procedures.
-Students will gain a thorough knowledge and understanding of air navigation equipment and procedures.
+Students will gain a thorough knowledge and understanding of air navigation equipment and procedures Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.

-DT2004 Aircraft Systems and Performance 1 Credit
+DT2004 Aircraft Systems and Performance

 This course introduces the CRJ-900 aircraft systems, including weight & balance, engine performance, hydraulics, flight controls, aircraft performance, emergency systems, and limitations to flight.
+Can only be taken as part of the full Dispatcher Resident or Credit for Previous Experience course.